urzuacm/A-test-for-Zipf-law/README.md

 ## Description

-Given a vector of positive real numbers, the statistic **lmz** proposed in Urzúa (2000) can be used to test for Zipf's law.
-Since, under the null, **lmz** is asymptotically distributed as a chi-squared distribution with two degrees of freedom, the p-value can be calculated accordingly.
+Given a vector *x* of positive real numbers, the statistic **lmz** proposed in Urzúa (2000) can be used to test for Zipf's law.
+Since, under the null, **lmz** is asymptotically distributed as a chi-squared distribution with two degrees of freedom, the p-value is calculated accordingly.
 But if the number of observations is less or equal than 30, it is suggested to use instead the critical values given in Table 1 of that paper.

+The statistic will be computed

 ## Syntax

-* In the case of the Python script **lmz.py**, included in this reository, the   in this repository
+* In the case of both the Python script **lmz.py** and R program , included in this repository, the   in this repository

 ##

 * It is not advisable to test for Zipf's law by means of a regression (Urzúa, 2011).

 * In a diverse number of disciplines, from Linguistics to Geography, it is not uncommon to test for Zipf's law.
 It is worth noticing, however, that such a law is a limit case among the distributions that exhibit a power-law behavior.
-If the reader is A good number.
+If the reader wants to check first if the data  A good number.
 The **lmz** test is locally optimal if the alternative distributions also exhibit a power-law behavior.
 More generally, one could try to test first for power-law behavior by means of the **pwlaw** test (Urzúa 2020), which can be found in the repository https://github.com/urzuacarlosm/A-test-for-power-law

 ## Examples